-The Palm Beach County Sober Homes Task Force was created in 2016 to monitor operation of unregulated "sober homes".
-According to figures released by the Palm Beach County Medical Examiner, in 2016, there were 590 opioid overdose deaths.
-Operation of Sober Homes with no oversight or regulation can lead to, among other things, homelessness and relapse for those suffering from substance abuse.
+The Palm Beach County Sober Homes Task Force was created in 2016 to monitor operation of unregulated "sober homes."
+In 2017, there were 642 opioid overdose deaths, according to figures released by the Palm Beach County Medical Examiner.
+Through efforts of the Task Force, in 2018, based on preliminary numbers from the Medical Examiner, opioid overdose deaths have declined approximately 40%.

-Palm Beach County SUPPORTS the Sober Homes Task Force, and any recommended changes they may suggest during the 2018 session.
+Operation of sober homes with no oversight or regulation can lead to, among other things, homelessness and relapse for those suffering from substance abuse.
+Palm Beach County SUPPORTS the Sober Homes Task Force, and their recommended statutory changes for the 2019 session.

-HEALTH & HUMAN SERVICES
+HEALTH & HUMAN SERVICES AND HEALTHCARE